Tomkay94/connect4-multiplayer/README.txt

 Arcade Controller:
 This controller acts as the game lobby.
 From this controller, there are various actions relating to sending, accepting, declining and checking invitations from other users.

  The way these methods are called is from within the mainPage.php and availableUsers.php via AJAX requests (in order to prevent refreshing and redirecting).
  When a user accepts an invitation, a new Match object is created and the empty game board is instatiated.
-Once the game has started, the controller changes the status of both playing users to "PLAYING"so that future invitations for games cannot be accepted.
+Once the game has started, the controller changes the status of both playing users to "PLAYING" so that future invitations for games cannot be accepted.

 Account Controller:
 This controller allows users to register to the game site.
 Users are considered